GDPR Policy - Privacy Statement

-Dynamic Training UK Limited (DTL) and its sister company Hillingdon Training Limited (HTL) are fully committed to data security and the fair and transparent processing of personal data.
+Dynamic Training UK Limited is fully committed to data security and the fair and transparent processing of personal data.
 This policy sets out how we will treat personal data which you provide to us in compliance with the GDPR law which comes into effect on the 25th of May 2018, this includes building GDPR into current and future contractual commitments.
 This journey will be a continuous process and will continue up to and after the enforcement date.
-DTL and HTL compliance teams are led by our Finance Director and will be responsible for ongoing development and governance of our compliance journey ensuring there is synergy across all businesses and brands.
+The Dynamic Training UK Ltd compliance team is led by our Finance Director and will be responsible for ongoing development and governance of our compliance journey ensuring there is synergy across all businesses and brands.

-DTL and HTL strives to improve their security, maintaining privacy for the data they hold and ensuring appropriate security across their partners and supply chain.
+Dynamic Training UK Ltd strives to improve its security, maintaining privacy for the data it holds and ensuring appropriate security across its partners and supply chain.

 Our Commitment to Compliance

-This policy explains how the Company will hold and process your information.
+This policy explains how Dynamic Training UK Ltd will hold and process your information.
 It explains your rights as a data subject.
 It also explains your obligations when obtaining, handling, processing or storing personal data.

-DTL and HTL needs to collect and use certain types of information about people with whom it deals with to operate.
+Dynamic Training UK Ltd needs to collect and use certain types of information about people with whom it deals with to operate.
 These include current, past and prospective employees and students, suppliers, customers, stakeholders and others with whom it communicates.
 In addition, it may occasionally be required by law to collect and use certain types of information of this kind to comply with the requirements of government departments.
 Any such information, whether deemed confidential or not, relating to a living individual who can be identified from that information (or from that information or other data in the companies possession), and which may be factual (such as name, address or date of birth) or an opinion (such as a performance appraisal) is subject to data protection laws (and is referred to as “personal data” in this Policy, the Data Protection Procedures and its Appendices).
 This personal data must be dealt with properly however it is collected, recorded and used – whether on paper or digitally.
 This policy describes how this personal data must be collected, handled and stored.
-As such, this policy ensures:
+As such, this policy ensures: compliance with the law and best practice protection of the rights of staff, students, partners etc openness about processing and storage of data avoidance of risk of a data breach.

-In accordance with the Data Protection Act 1998 (referred to in this Policy, the Data Protection Procedures and its Appendices as “the Act”) EU General Data Protection Regulation and associated EU Directives, DTL and HTL will handle personal data in a manner which complies with the six Data Protection Principles specified under the Act regarding privacy and disclosure:
+In accordance with the Data Protection Act 1998 (referred to in this Policy, the Data Protection Procedures and its Appendices as “the Act”) EU General Data Protection Regulation and associated EU Directives, Dynamic Training UK Ltd will handle personal data in a manner which complies with the six Data Protection Principles specified under the Act regarding privacy and disclosure:

 Personal data must be processed in accordance with six ‘Data Protection Principles.’
 It must: